 The Smith Corona portable electric lifted me through graduate school.
 I finished typing my masters dissertation on the kitchen table while I lived in a slum, unemployed and laughing at the irony.

 Uncle Eugene's older brother, my Uncle Arnold repaired Remington typewriters, so in a way I was well fixed for this business long before I ever thought of myself as a business person.
 Back in the day, secretaries were female; rarely did men step into this role.
 I figured being male was a negative in this business and was at pains to hide my gender in our promotions.
-Thank feminism for liberating some men; the echo of old men is sliding away.
-No more this: "Could you have your girl type ...?"
+Thank feminism for liberating some men; the echo of slow men is sliding away.
+No more: "Could you have your girl type this up?"

 Our company, The Last Word, began with a gift from my dear friend, the late Dick Noll—actually it came from his father's estate.
 One day, Dick walked into my apartment with a check for $800.
 He announced that he believed I would put this money to good use, and make his father's estate work for some larger purpose.
 Something, he said, about a New Testament parable (look it up).

 With cash in hand, I purchased the sleek second-generation the state-of-the-art (at the time) IBM Selectric II.
 It allowed me to produce the best looking term papers and resumes, and even a schedule for a guitar school.

 My business goal was simple: I wanted to work with my hands and be self-supporting.
 First thing in the morning, I would do my own writing.
 I toyed with the idea of academia as the usual path for many writers (that doctorate in English or Philosophy), but I wanted to write, not teach, and I knew I could make it on my own.

 I studied Gregg Shorthand, and immediately forgot everything.
 Times had changed before the class was over.
 Dictation devices were replacing shorthand.